friedlettuce/dino-scroller/README.md

 - Sun is hard set into background

 ###### Gameplay
-- If cactus and dino touch, back to start screen
+- If cactus and dino touch, game restarts to start screen
-- For every 10 points the dino gains a fireball
+- For every 10 cacti jumped the dino gains a fireball

 ###### Credit To
 - Dino Sprites: ScissorMarks